Large-scale Benchmarks for Multimodal Recommendation with Ducho: Introduction

-To foster the reproducibility of this work, we provide the codes, datasets, and configurations to run the experiments and results presented in this work, as well as the implementation of the complete multimodal recommendation pipeline\footnote{\url{https://github.com/sisinflab/Ducho-meets-Elliot}.}.
-Indeed, the joint combination of \duchoOld and \textsc{Elliot} constitutes, to the best of our knowledge, the \textbf{first attempt in the literature} to build and provide an \textbf{end-to-end}, \textbf{out-of-the-box}, and \textbf{highly-customizable} working pipeline for multimodal recommendation, ranging from dataset collection and processing up to the evaluation of the recommendation models.
-Moreover, our long-term goal with this paper is to incentivize \textbf{standardized} and \textbf{unified} experimental settings for multimodal recommendation; to this end, and for the first time in the literature, we make our benchmarking results available on \textbf{Papers With Code}\footnote{\url{https://paperswithcode.com/task/multimodal-recommendation}.}, one of the most popular open-source repositories for machine learning research collecting, apart from papers, also codes and datasets to replicate and benchmark the presented results.
-Following previous and similar ideas from the recommendation community (but in other domains and scenarios~\cite{DBLP:conf/sigir/ZhuDSMLCXZ22}\footnote{\url{https://openbenchmark.github.io/BARS/}.}) we invite future researchers, practitioners, and experienced scholars to start from this benchmarking analysis and contribute.
+To foster the reproducibility of this work, we provide codes, datasets, and configurations to run the experiments and results presented in this work, as well as the implementation of the complete multimodal recommendation pipeline\footnote{\url{https://github.com/sisinflab/multimod-recs-bench-ducho}.}.
+In fact, our approach of unifying multimodal feature extraction and recommendation benchmarking into a single, end-to-end pipeline constitutes, to the best of our knowledge, the \textbf{first attempt in the literature} to build a comprehensive multimodal recommendation pipeline, ranging from dataset collection and processing up to the evaluation of the recommendation models.
+Moreover, our long-term goal with this paper is to incentivize \textbf{standardized} and \textbf{unified} experimental settings for multimodal recommendation.
+Following previous and similar ideas from the recommendation community (but in other domains and scenarios~\citep{DBLP:conf/sigir/ZhuDSMLCXZ22}\footnote{\url{https://openbenchmark.github.io/BARS/}.}) we invite future researchers, practitioners, and experienced scholars to build upon this benchmarking analysis and contribute.